Claudio Bisio

-Claudio Bisio (/it/; born 19 March 1957) is an Italian actor, presenter, comedian, voice actor, showman, director, cabaret performer and writer.
+Claudio Giuseppe Bisio (/it/; born 19 March 1957) is an Italian actor, voice actor, comedian, and television presenter.

 Early life

 Bisio was born in Novi Ligure, Piedmont, and raised in Milan, Lombardy.
 He attended scientific lyceum Luigi Cremona of Milan and graduated from drama school of Piccolo Teatro of Milan.

 Career

 Bisio started his career as theatre actor performing classical and modern drama; he began his movie career in 1983 with Come dire...
 (How to say).
 His first major appearance on TV was in 1998 during Zanzibar, an Italian TV show.
 He has been the presenter of Zelig, an Italian sketch comedy, for 13 years (in 1997 and from 2000 to 2012).